DanielLMcGuire/Source-Search/docs/README.md

 - **Contextual Output**: Includes lines around each match to provide context.
 - **File Type Filtering**: Search within specific file extensions.
 [Available File Extensions](https://github.com/DanielLMcGuire/Source-Scanner/blob/main/src/extensions.hpp) (add more by building from source)
 - **Customizable Output**: Results can be written to a specified file or split into multiple files if the output exceeds a line limit.

-## Installation

-Download the latest release from the [Releases](https://github.com/DanielLMcGuire/Source-Scanner/releases) page on GitHub.
-Follow the Install Instuctions.

 ## Usage